bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/lightning-privacy.md

 Speaker 0: 00:11:51

-I mean, sure, the nodes...
 First of all, the nodes, when they establish a channel, they do not have to advertise a channel.
 This is a voluntary activity.
 And when you open up explorers like explorer.async.io or other Lightning explorers that report number of channels and nodes, this only reports the public nodes and channels.
 And If I'm a Lightning user, I do not have to announce my channel at all.
 But even if I do announce it, that kind of assumes that I want some payments to be routed through me and potentially earn fees from these routing operations.
 Still, there is just privacy to my financial situation.
-So, I mean, similarly to Bitcoin on layer one, I wouldn't want some third parties whom I don't know.
+I mean, similarly to Bitcoin on layer one, I wouldn't want some third parties whom I don't know.
 I don't know what they're up to.
 I don't know what other information they have on me.
 I don't want them in general to know the balance of my Bitcoin wallet and to connect my seemingly unrelated addresses to just one identity and link it to some exchange address or something.

 ## Persistent identities in Lightning

-Speaker 0: 00:12:56

-Similarly in Lightning, Another way in which Lightning is, I would say, less private, or at least this is a consideration that we have to make, is that the identities of nodes in Lightning are relatively persistent.
+Another way in which Lightning is, I would say, less private, or at least this is a consideration that we have to make, is that the identities of nodes in Lightning are relatively persistent.
 So contrary to Bitcoin nodes, if I establish a Bitcoin node, I exchange some data with other peers, it doesn't matter very much which peers I connect to, as long as I'm not fully eclipsed, as long as I have at least one honest connection to the real Bitcoin network, then by comparing the proof of work, I will know which chain is the heaviest, which chain is valid.
 Contrary to that, in Lightning, when I establish a Lightning node, I create an identity, a node ID, and then if I establish a channel to some other node, then this connection is persistent.
 We have locked up some coins, and I remember the node ID of my partner, and my partner remembers my node ID.